 It can be hard to find the exact color or specifications you’d like.
 But if you’re not picky, it’s a fantastic place to find deals on the home goods you need.

 If you’re already in your Home Depot store or planning to venture in anyway, check the back for heavily discounted overstock and damaged merchandise.
 In the rear of the lumber department, old boards sell for up to 70% off, and store staff will cut up to two lengths for free.

 Nearby, there’s often a cart or two of miscellaneous discounted products with cosmetic dings or dents that don’t impact function.

 6. Look for Daily Deals

 Home Depot runs enticing daily deals every day.
-The category-specific Special Buy of the Day rotates through fairly broad categories, such as residential water treatment systems and whole-home cooling systems.
+The category-specific Special Buy of the Day rotates through fairly broad product categories, such as residential water treatment systems and whole-home cooling systems.